gabrielegilardi/ClassificationNN/README.md

 The resulting cost function and accuracy for the three datasets are [here](./Results_IrisDataset.bmp).

-### Example: the Wheat Seeds dataset
+### Example 2: the Wheat Seeds dataset

 The Wheat Seeds dataset has 3-classes, and the input data are organized in a 210 x 7 matrix, with 70 rows for each class.
-The number of nodes in the input layer can assume any value from 1 to 7, while the number of nodes in the output layer must be 3 (i.e. the number of classes).
+The number of nodes in the input layer can assume any value from 1 to 7, while the number of nodes in the output layer (i.e. the number of classes) must be 3.
 The parameters used in the example are:

 ```
 nL = [7 5 3]